big-mac-overflow/Image-and-Video-Processing/README.md

-Contains code for Image and Video Processing
+Contains my code for 'Image and Video Processing' subject as a part of MBATech Computer Science program in NMIMS